The best gifts from a galaxy far, far away in 2021

-The last year of Star Wars was all about TV, with the second season of The Mandalorian bringing more Baby Yoda adventures and glorious final season of The Clone Wars filling in Ahsoka Tano's story on Disney Plus.
-These new stories spawned enough new Star Wars merchandise to fill a Death Star.
+Star Wars has pivoted towards TV in a big way, with the upcoming third season of The Mandalorian potentially bringing more Baby Yoda adventures on Disney Plus, along with CGI animated series The Bad Batch, the Boba Fett show and a bunch of others.
+These new stories will no doubt spawn enough new Star Wars merchandise to fill a Death Star, as if there wasn't enough to choose from already.

 There's also recent video game, Star Wars: Squadrons, which puts you in the cockpit of X-wings, TIE fighters and more.
 If you're not a gamer, you can also dive into the universe through dozens of Star Wars universe books and comics.